clausmarian/hangman/README.md

 # Hangman
-A simple hangman game that is played in a terminal.
+A simple hangman game for Linux that is played in a terminal.

 ## Installation
 ### Arch linux